 At the top of the grove there are two options.
-Turn left to walk through the park and down to the river where the kids will enjoy watching the small traditional boats ply the river.
+Turn left to walk through the park and down to the river where the kids will enjoy watching the small traditional boats on the river.
 Or turn right and walk a little further up the hill to Okochi-Sanso Villa.
-With spectacular grounds, a tea house and one of the best examples of Japanese architecture, it is worth the 1,000 Yen entry fee.
+With spectacular grounds, a tea house and one of the best examples of Japanese architecture, it is worth the 1,000 yen entry fee (approx. AUD $11).

 Note that the Arashiyama Forest is one of the most popular destinations for visitors to Kyoto and can get very busy.
 Like so many attractions in Japan it is best to go early to avoid the crowds.

 Getting to the Bamboo Forest is an easy 30 minute train ride from Kyoto.
 If you have a JR Pass take the JR train on the Sagano line from Kyoto station.
 The forest is a 10 minute walk from the station past a dizzying array of souvenir stores that you (and the kids) won’t be able to resist browsing through!

 Location: Sagaogurayama Tabuchiyamacho, Ukyo-Ku, Kyoto 616-8394 Kyoto Prefecture